webxdc/website/src-docs/spec/sendUpdate.md

        Do not add linebreaks; implementations will truncate the text at about 50 characters or less.
        If there are series of info messages, older ones may be dropped. use this option sparingly to not spam the chat.
-    - `update.notifyUsers`: optional array of user `addr` that should be notified eg. by a sound. note that still all users get the update payload and the `info` message shown in a chat
+    - `update.notify`: optional array of user `addr` that should be notified eg. by a sound. note that still all users get the update payload and the `info` message shown in a chat
     - `update.document`: optional, name of the document in edit (eg. the title of a poll or the name of a text in an editor)